qsimeon/worm-data-preprocess/preprocess/README.md

 - `Leifer2023`: Calcium imaging data from **41** *C. elegans* individuals.
 - `Flavell2023`: Calcium imaging data from **10** *C. elegans* individuals.

+TODO: more than this

 ### Dataset Structure

+TODO: ensure these are up to date

 Each dataset is stored in a Python dictionary:

 <details>
 <summary>Here you will find its list of features</summary>